puzzle/dockerized-rails-development/README.md

 You can now browse the app by visiting `http://localhost:3000/`

-# About generating the rails app
+# Generating the rails app

 This repo contains a generated rails app.
 To generate the app without having to install rails on your machine, do

-    bin/bootstrap
-    . bin/source_env development
+    bin/bootstrap # this will fail when trying to install the gems . bin/source_env development

     docker-compose run rails bash